haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 	- Background map.
 		- You can use for example QuickMapServices, the spatial data from the Crash Course’s General-folder or find your own data.
 		- Tip: Remember that if you first bring in your data (from the practical folder), the background map should project automatically to the right coordinate system.

+---

+### Cleaning up the data

+3. As you browsed the attribute table of the data, you might’ve noticed that some fields have the value -1 for data privacy protection law.
+You’ll have to clean up the data and there are a few ways to do this.
+Here we’re focusing on selections.
+	- -1 is a placeholder value for NoData or NotAvailable and not an actual value.
+It does not mean that there are actually -1 people in the cell...
+	- The Basic-level studies field (ko_perus) depicts the amount of people whose highest achieved level of education is basic-level studies.
+It has values of -1 for those grids that have less than 10 people over 18 years old (ko_ika18y).
+	- And same thing for the low-income variables hr_pi_tul and hr_tuy.